Bloom-host/BloomDocs/docs/running_a_server/optimization.md

 There are a few ways to make your server run better, we will be outlining some here.

 But first, it's good to note that a "perfect" optimization guide does not exist, most optimization changes include changing or removing gameplay features.
 Each server will be different, *you* have to decide how much you want to change and sacrifice for performance.
-If you want have performance headroom you might even want to do the opposite!
+If you have performance headroom you might even want to do the opposite!
 For example, maybe you want an extra high view distance because you think it looks cool.

 ---